 BLT Salad with 8-Minute Eggs and Avocado

 Why We Love It: A salad with toasty bread, eggs, avocado, and bacon… what’s not to love?
-This easy weeknight dinner comes together in less than 30 minutes and brings a healthy combo of protein, fats, and greens to the table—all while being as comforting as a traditional BLT sandwich.
+This easy weeknight dinner comes together in less than 30 minutes (win!).
+Plus, it brings a healthy combo of protein, fats, and greens to the table—all while being as comforting as a traditional BLT sandwich.
 It’s a great way to incorporate vegetables into your dinner and use up that stale bread that’s been sitting on your counter or the almost-too-old lettuce that’s been glaring at you from the fridge.
 I’m all about it.

 Hero Ingredient: The 8-minute egg is the unsung hero of this BLT (BLET?) salad.
 It’s right on the line between medium-boiled and hard-boiled so that the yolk is set but doesn’t make your teeth stick together.
 It’s delicious and filling and picks up the flavors of the salad.
 That’s all.